New National Party (Grenada)

 In the general election held on 27 November 2003, the party won 48.0% of the popular vote and 8 out of 15 seats.
 In the July 2008 general election, the party lost to the National Democratic Congress (NDC), winning four seats against 11 for the NDC.
 NDC leader Tillman Thomas succeeded Mitchell as Prime Minister of Grenada.

 In the 2013 general election, the New National Party returned to power, after winning all 15 seats.
 This was the second time a political party won all constituencies in a general election.
 At the 2018 General Election, the New National Party was able to retain all 15 seats.
 In November 2021, Prime Minister Keith Mitchell said that the upcoming general elections which are constitutionally due no later than June 2023, will be the last one for him.
 Early elections were held in June 2022 and Mitchell ultimately led the party to defeat.

+The New National Party (NNP) convention held on Sunday, December 15, elected the party's first female political leader.
+Emmalin Pierre served as a public relations professional before being elected to political leader.
+Norland Cox is the newly elected deputy political leader.